kingparra/blog/04_progress.md

 G  Gsus4/C  //  G  Gsus4/C
 ```

-Because it was a simple chord progression with vocal intended to be sung along with by the whole congregation, I didn't feel embarrased about singing it, even though I've never sang before that.
+Because the song has a simple chord progression with vocals intended to be sung along with by the whole congregation, I didn't feel embarrased about singing it, even though I've never sang before that.
 And, more importantly, the homeowner and great friend Shelly gave me a lot of encouragement when she heard it.
 This turned out to be a great on-ramp to incorporating vocals into my playing.

 Since then, I've been singing a lot.
 Probalby the wrong way.
 My throat feels constricted when I try to reach high notes, and if I sing for too long my voice goes hoarse.
 One moment my voice is cear and bell-like and the next it sounds like an animal yelping.
 I've been very motivated to learn, not only because my songs have a huge vocal component, but also because I'm trying to femininze my voice in my transition to living as a woman.